bbokyu/Family-Weight-Tracker-App/README.md

 - As a user, I want to save the record of the family
 - As a user, I want to load a file/data of the family

+## Phase 4: Task 2

+Sample:
+- Add Weight log of: 123.0 to Ethan
+- Add Weight log of: 123123.0 to Bryan

+## Phase 4: Task 3